FINT: Field-aware INTeraction Neural Network For CTR Prediction: EXPERIMENTS

-Careful online A/B testing in the advertising display system was conducted.
-Being a large video app, it has more than 100 million users using it to watch videos every day.
-Ads are distributed in multiple locations of the app, including video pre-post ads(video general roll), startup screen ads when the app is opened(open screen), short video feed flow ads(infeed), and long video feed flow ads(semi-feed).
-During almost a month’s testing, FINT trained with the proposed FINT contributes up to 2.92\% CTR and 3.18\% RPM(Revenue Per Mille) promotion compared with the baseline models (Wide \& Deep).
-This is a significant improvement and demonstrates the effectiveness of our proposed approaches.
+Careful online A/B testing in the advertising display system was conducted. iQiYi, as a large video app, has more than 100 million users using it to watch videos every day.
+Ads are distributed in multiple locations of the app, including video pre-post ads(video general roll), startup screen ads when the app is opened(open screen), short video feed flow ads (infeed), and long video feed flow ads (semi-feed).
+During almost a month’s testing, FINT trained with the proposed FINT contributes up to 2.92\% CTR and 3.18\% RPM (Revenue Per Mille) promotion (are shown in Table~\ref{tab.ab}.) compared with the baseline models (Wide \& Deep).
 Now FINT has been deployed online and serves the main traffic.
-Details of A/B testing results conducted at different advertising positions of the app are shown in Table~\ref{tab.ab}.